 Champion people’s passion projects.
 Carve out time for side projects and sabbaticals that allow them to pursue their pet interests, build skills or recharge.

-Source: Eagle Hill Consulting Culture Benchmark Survey 2018
+Source: Eagle Hill Consulting Workplace Culture Survey 2018

 2. Keep them happy